-So we next considered when he “ought reasonably” to have been aware of cause to complain – and whether he’d complained more than three years after that.
+So we next considered when he “ought reasonably” to have been aware of having cause to complain – and whether he’d complained more than three years after that.

 Again, we thought that was plausible.
 We hadn’t seen anything else to suggest Tony ought to have been aware of cause to complain more than three years before he did complain.

-So, in this scenario, we thought that the complaint had been made within the six and three year time limits, and so we could investigate.
+So, in this scenario, we thought that the complaint had been made within the six and three year time limits, so we could investigate.